|

 is still effective if you can get someone to open it and that's where

+the volume of unsolicited e-mail has created the greatest obstacle.
 Our behavior has changed.
 Sure, we have many filters our ISP, our

 mail server, our mail clients, and a wide range of third-party products